 Sound Guard is pre-packaged with the skirt and base assembled to assure a safe arrival and easy assembly.
-WESTERBEKE provides the necessary fittings and connecting hoses for water, exhaust, fuel and battery attachments.
+WESTERBEKE provides the necessary fittings and connecting hoses for water, exhaust, fuel and battery attachments and easy to follow assembly instructions.